Upright Bass Bows

 We are very proud to offer Finale bass bows.
 A professional quality

-carbon fiber bow, at an incredibly affordable price.
-Finally, after
+carbon fiber bow, at an incredibly affordable price, yet holds its

-These bows are made out of specially formulated carbon
+own with some with bows 4X's the price.
+These bows are made out of

 graphite weave, with a small kevlar core mixture that helps